r-stiffler/SvgSpriter/README.md

 The __run__ file will launch the node process, keep it running in order to let the web site up and running.

-By default, the web site will be accessible with the following url: http://localhost:3000
+By default, the web site will be accessible by the following url: http://localhost:3000

 ## How to use

-#### SVG Spriter Website
+### SVG Spriter Website
 ![SVG Spriter Website](/assets.readme/SVG_SPRITE_GENERATOR_ws.png "SVG Spriter Website")

 Upload the __svg files__ you want to sprite, then click on __generate__